-To make changes to SrpConfig.sys, you use the Editor application, as described in Section 16, "Configuring Workstation Operating Systems."
+To make changes to SrpConfig.sys, you use the Editor application, as described in "Editing the Configuration File" in Section 16, "Configuring Workstation Operating Systems."

 To efficiently edit this file, it is helpful to be familiar with certain editing techniques, such as copying and moving lines of text.
 See the CTOS Editor User's Guide for detailed information about the Editor application.